China January factory activity shrinks for second month in a row as orders fall

 Many analysts say even a durable trade deal with the U.S. would be no panacea for China’s exporters, noting demand has been weakening in other parts of the world, too, most notably in Europe.

-The International Monetary Fund last week cut its world growth forecasts and said failure to resolve protectionism could further destabilise the slowing global economy.
+The International Monetary Fund last week cut its world growth forecasts and said failure to resolve protectionism could further destabilize the slowing global economy.

 It kept its China forecast at 6.2 percent for 2019, but warned it could miss expectations if trade tensions drag on, even with Beijing’s efforts to boost spending and bank lending.

-Some analysts believe Chinese growth could even dip below 6 percent in the first half — from 6.4 percent in the fourth quarter — before stabilising later in the year.
+Some analysts believe Chinese growth could even dip below 6 percent in the first half — from 6.4 percent in the fourth quarter — before stabilizing later in the year.

 One bright note in Thursday’s data was an acceleration in non-manufacturing activity for the second straight month, reflecting some pockets of strength.